-The International Child and Youth Care Network (CYC-NET) is a registered non-profit and public benefit organisation in South Africa (031-323-NPO, PBO 930015296), running in terms of its own Constitution.
-CYC-NET is also approved by the South African Revenue Service to be exempt from paying taxes and duties [Section 10(1) (cN) of the Act].
-Furthermore, as an approved public benefit organisation, donations to CYC-NET made inside the Republic of South Africa are tax deductable in the hands of the donors [Section 18A(1)(a)].
+The International Child and Youth Care Network (CYC-NET) is a registered non-profit and public benefit organisation in South Africa and Not-For-Profit Corporation in Canada running in terms of its own Constitution.
+CYC-Net is also approved by the South African Revenue Service to be exempt from paying taxes and duties [Section 10(1) (cN) of the Act] as well as to receive tax-exempt donations.

-CYC-Net is often described as the most valuable child and youth care resource in the world.
-It serves thousands of unique users every year and has hundreds of thousands of page views each year.
+CYC-Net has often been described as the most valuable child and youth care resource in the world.
+It serves thousands of unique users every year and has hundreds of thousands of visits each year.

-You will find limited advertising on CYC-Net.
+Advertising is limited on CYC-Net.
 It's not that we don't like advertising.
 We do.
 But we like to think that "a little goes a long way".

-Maintaining the ICT infrastructure which stores the extensive library of more than 40,000 pages of practical and essential reading for our field.
+Maintaining the ICT infrastructure which stores the extensive library of tens of thousands of open-access reference pages.

 We run a tight ship!
-CYC-Net employs a COO, an administrative member of staff, and a part-time content gathere.
-Everything else CYC-Net provides is achieved through largely volunteer efforts!
+CYC-Net employs 1 and a half members of staff – an operations officer and a content administrator.
+Everything else that CYC-Net provides is achieved largely through volunteer efforts and goodwill from our established networks.
 So when you access CYC-Net, please pause and think about how others have contributed to your continuing professional development through these efforts.

 The CYC-NET Constitution lists three important items about membership and funds: